Desiderio da Settignano: Tabernacle of the Sacrament

+Reliefs

-For Desiderio's handling of "flattened relief" we must turn to his panel of Saint Jerome at Prayer in the Desert (National Gallery of Art, Washington, DC) or his tondo of the Meeting of Christ and John the Baptist as Youths (Louvre Museum, Paris).
+For Desiderio's handling of "flattened relief" we must turn to his panel of Saint Jerome at Prayer in the Desert (National Gallery of Art, Washington) or his tondo of the Meeting of Christ and John the Baptist as Youths (Louvre, Paris).
 The Saint Jerome "comes as close to painting as sculpture can get and the expressive faces of Christ and John in the tondo demonstrate the 15th-century appreciation of Desiderio by Giovanni Santi, the father of Raphael, who spoke of "the dreamy Desiderio, so gentle and beautiful."

+Other works

 Beyond the Marsuppini tomb and the San Lorenzo tabernacle, little of Desiderio's work is documented or dated and a chronological reconstruction of his artistic development is a matter of conjecture based upon stylistic comparisons.
 The extent of his autograph work has been debated; many works sometimes attributed to him might be better given to assistants, followers, or to his brother Geri, with whom he frequently collaborated.

+Portraits

 Desiderio made great contributions in the field of portraiture especially as it came to the representation of children.
 This was a genre which he practically reinvented, drawing upon Roman examples of the Augustan Age.
 Such sculptures present their youthful subjects with informality even animation; often with open-mouthed expression, they convey a sense of immediacy.
 His name has been connected with several marble and wooden female busts.
-The best of these includes the marble bust of Marietta Strozzi in Berlin that projects a soft, ethereal beauty that seems to originate from a marble surface that glows from within the stone.
+The best of these include the Marble Bust of Marietta Strozzi in Berlin that projects a soft, ethereal beauty that seems to originate from a marble surface that glows from within the stone.

 Throughout his brief career, one of the most telling characteristics of his technique was his unusual ability to give to his sculptures a textural sensuousness that might seem to demand touch: of all Quattrocento sculptors, Desiderio was, perhaps, the most tactile in his appeal.
 His work displays true understanding for the crystalline luminosity of marble and how a gently polished and modulated surface could produce an inner glow and how Donatello's famed rilievo schiacciato could be further refined to convey a sense of light softly diffused by its passage through atmosphere.
-At his best Desiderio da Settignano was a sculptor of soft persuasion and subtle nuances.
+At his best Desiderio da Settignano was a sculptor of soft persuasion and subtle nuances.Ref missing.

+Giorgio Vasari includes a biography of Desiderio da Settignano in his Lives of the Artists (1550/1568).

 According to Vasari, his last work was the painted wooden statue of St. Mary Magdalene, now in Santa Trinita, left unfinished and completed by Benedetto da Maiano after Desiderio's death.

 Desiderio da Settignano died in Florence in 1464.
 The most famous of his pupils was Simone Ferrucci.

-Giorgio Vasari includes a biography of Desiderio da Settignano in his Lives of the Artists.